ietf-wg-nmop/draft-ietf-nmop-network-incident-yang/draft-ietf-nmop-network-incident-yang.md

 components for the incident management are incident client and incident server.

-Incident server can be deployed in network analytic platforms, controllers and provides functionalities such as network incident identification, report, diagnosis, resolution, or querying for network incident lifecycle management.
+Incident server can be deployed in network operation platforms,network analytic platforms, controllers {{!RFC8969}} and provides functionalities such as network incident identification, report, diagnosis, resolution, or querying for network incident lifecycle management.

-Incident client can be deployed either in the same network analytic platforms, controllers as the incident server within a single domain, or at the upper layer network analytic platforms or controllers(i.e.,multi-domain controllers) , invoke the functionalities provided by incident server to meet the business requirements of fault management.
+Incident client can be deployed either in the same network operation platforms, network analytic platforms, controllers as the incident server within a single domain, or at the upper layer network operation platforms, network analytic platforms or controllers (i.e.,multi-domain controllers) , invoke the functionalities provided by incident server to meet the business requirements of fault management.
 The entire network incident lifecycle management can be independent from or not under control of the network OSS or other business system of operators.

 A typical workflow of network incident management is as follows: